etrigo1/RET-FS25-Real-Engine-Temperature/README.md

 ### 3. Smart Valves and Thermostats
 On a standard tractor (Water), the physics are controlled by a **Thermostat**.
 During the first minutes of the morning, it remains closed (0%) to retain heat in the cabin using a rich fuel injection (fast warmup).
 Upon reaching 85ºC, the valve dynamically opens in percentage to invoke the Central Radiator fans and halt the rise!

-### 4. Mechanical Damage and Stochastic Failures (Overheating Breakdowns)
+### 4. Advanced Damage System & Real Breakdowns
 Is your tractor already showing significant wear on the repair screen?
 Get ready for the mechanical lottery!
+This mod introduces two separate damage paradigms:
+*   **Advanced Normal Damage:** Speeds up the native game repair bar realistically if you push the redline while cold or boil the engine.
-The **Thermostat Valve can break down while moving** in an aging tractor:
+*   **Real Breakdowns (Stochastic Failures):** The **Thermostat Valve can physically break down** in an aging tractor, immediately altering thermodynamic physics in real-time:
     *   **Stuck Open:** The tractor cannot maintain temperature and chronically runs cold (damaging cylinders under load).
     *   **Stuck Closed:** Flow to the radiator is cut off.
 The water boils, the cabin alarm sounds, and the engine will suffer immediate damage until you pull over!

 *(The severity and valve closure fluctuate percentage-wise with each percentage of vehicle damage).*